Virtual Network Hub

 -

-do not request any specific lease duration.
 The leases are periodically extended by connected devices upon their requests.
+This

 -